harel-coffee/svMIL-auto/README.md

 without CNVs, SNVs or expression data will be skipped automatically.
 These data are expected in the following folder structure to make it compatible with the HMF data used in the paper:

-somatics/ (here CNVs, SNVs and SV data should be stored)
+somatics/ (here CNVs, SNVs and SV data should be stored) <br/>
-	- somatics_patient1 (make sure that there is an underscore before the patient ID)
+	- somatics_patient1 (make sure that there is an underscore before the patient ID) <br/>
-		- patient1.sv.ann.vcf.gz (SV data in VCF format, this exact name is required)
+		- patient1.sv.ann.vcf.gz (SV data in VCF format, this exact name is required) <br/>
-		- patient1.somatic.vcf.gz (SNV calls in VCF format, this exact name is required)
+		- patient1.somatic.vcf.gz (SNV calls in VCF format, this exact name is required) <br/>
-		- patient1.cnv.gene.tsv (CNV calls in tsv format, listing the copy numbers of each gene, this exact name is required)
+		- patient1.cnv.gene.tsv (CNV calls in tsv format, listing the copy numbers of each gene, this exact name is required) <br/>
-	- somatics_patient2
+	- somatics_patient2 <br/>
-		- ...
+		- ... <br/>
-expression/ (here, expression data (read counts) per patient should be stored)
+expression/ (here, expression data (read counts) per patient should be stored) <br/>
-	- patient1 (make sure that the patient IDs match the patient IDs in the somatics folder, the folder names are used to check if expression data exists for each patient)
+	- patient1 (make sure that the patient IDs match the patient IDs in the somatics folder, the folder names are used to check if expression data exists for each patient)<br/>
-		- read counts file (not used by the model directly, see expression data section below)
+		- read counts file (not used by the model directly, see expression data section below)<br/>
-	- patient2
+	- patient2<br/>

 ## Step 1: setting up the regulatory data (features)